AdobeDocs/experiences-by-you.en/contributing.md

 ## Contributor License Agreement

 All third-party contributions to this project must be accompanied by a signed contributor license agreement.
-This gives Adobe permission to redistribute your contributions as part of the project.
+This gives [!DNL Adobe] permission to redistribute your contributions as part of the project.
 [Sign our CLA](http://opensource.adobe.com/cla.html).
-You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!
+You only need to submit an [!DNL Adobe] CLA one time, so if you have submitted one previously, you are good to go!

 ## Code Reviews